 One of the most frustrating aspects of navigating any website on a mobile device can be dealing with its menu.
 If a menu isn’t responsive, you’ll have to zoom in and out to find the links you want, and even selecting them can be a challenge.

 That’s why a lot of websites feature “full-page” navigation menus on mobile devices.
 With Responsive Menu, you can create your own full-page menus that only appear on smaller screens.
+It is one of many menu plugins that put thought and consideration into designing for the mobile screen.

 Responsive Menu enables you to choose from various menu templates and designs.
 Moreover, you can create multiple menus and choose on which pages those elements will appear: